The official blog of the Lung Institute.

 Some people with COPD use oxygen therapy 24 hours a day, while others only supplement as needed.
 Sometimes oxygen is only needed during an exacerbation.

 COPD exacerbations can be managed at home; however, there are times when they become life threatening, and a trip to the hospital is necessary.
 It’s important to understand when to seek medical attention before an exacerbation gets out of control.

 Call your doctor immediately if you experience any of the following symptoms:

 These COPD exacerbation guidelines are designed to help when you have a flare-up.
 Additionally, it’s also important to take preventative steps to manage symptoms and avoid flare-ups from occurring.
 To avoid a serious exacerbation, it’s important to understand and recognize what causes them.

 Each person is unique, and varying factors will provoke episodes in different people.
 Here are some common causes of COPD exacerbations:

 - smoking cigarettes or exposure to secondhand smoke

 - strong perfume or cologne

 In addition to avoiding these common triggers, it’s also important to embrace a healthy lifestyle.
 Eating a healthy diet and exercising regularly can help manage symptoms and improve your overall quality of life.

-If you or a loved one suffers from COPD, stem cell therapy may be effective in reducing inflammation and slowing the progression of the disease.
-To learn more about stem cell therapy, contact us today to speak directly with one of our patient coordinators.
+If you or a loved one suffers from COPD, cellular therapy may be effective in reducing inflammation and slowing the progression of the disease.
+To learn more about cellular therapy, contact us today to speak directly with one of our patient coordinators.